 During my study on Indian culture, I came across a speech of a global religious leader of a Hindu organization where he told that foreign women were thrilled by the Indian concept of keeping women separate and giving them complete rest and be in their own.
 The Vedic concept was that women undergo a lot of disturbances during those days, and hence should be given complete rest.
 Modern scientists explain this as a hormonal disturbance.
 So, our Vedic society and many other traditional societies have already recognized the need of keeping women separate and giving them space (and also leave from housework) in those days.

 You will understand feminist hypocrisy when you see that modern feminists are campaigning hard for menstrual leave from their offices.
 While they do that and when such campaigns are promoted by UN organization, feminists also try to shame Indian method of keeping women separate.

 However, if you closely look at this proposition you will understand that feminists are only telling lies here.
-Women when given rest in traditional system can have all those 60 days for themselves than using sanitary pads (and again asking for leave in those days).
+Women when given rest per the traditional system can have all those 60 days for themselves than using sanitary pads (and again asking for leave in those days).

 Menstruating Women and Deity Worship